AC584/HCI584-Document-Reader/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE.md file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details

 ## Acknowledgments